They/ them or she/ her

 Kelly is honoured to be SARAA’s first employee.
 She comes to the role with a background in policy, especially understanding how policy impacts marginalised communities.
 Between 2010 and 2018, Kelly was a Member of the Legislative Council for the Dignity Party.
 Now, she works three days a week at SARAA helping them to implement and run their Community Advisory Group, as well as assisting with policy drafting, social media, and whatever is needed to keep SARAA doing its vital work.
 Kelly is also the Creative Director of a new disabled persons’ theatre company, True Ability, and works on a freelance basis as a disability advocate, policy adviser, and public speaker.
 Kelly is proudly queer, disabled, and autistic.

-The South Australian Rainbow Advocacy Alliance (SARAA) is governed by a volunteer Board of passionate LGBTIQ+ advocates.
+The South Australian Rainbow Advocacy Alliance (SARAA) is governed by a volunteer Board of passionate LGBTIQA+ advocates.

-Varo is a queer non-binary policy, governance and advocacy specialist.
+Varo is a queer non-binary bureaucrat by day, and fierce LGBTIQA+ advocate by night.

 Varo holds a Bachelor of Laws (Hons), Bachelor of International Studies and Graduate Certificate in Public Policy.